Home Game Day: Janesville Jets vs. Anchorage Wolverines

 Anchorage Wolverines News Release

-The Anchorage Wolverines are taking on the Janesville Jets for the fourth time of the season, and the first time on home ice.
+It is SO good to be home, Wolverines Nation!
+The arena was packed last night while your Anchorage Wolverines drove to a 4-3 overtime win against the Janesville Jets.

-Tonight begins the three game series between the two teams, making your weekend plans easy - Wolverines hockey all weekend long.
+As we continue through our sponsored weekend, our premier sponsor, Imaging Associates, will continue to provide t-shirts throughout the night, along with our foam claws being handed out to the first 500 fans through the doors!

-Puck drops at 7:30pm with doors opening at 6:00pm, keep reading for all the updates since our last home game.
+Puck drops at 7:30pm with doors opening at 6:00pm, keep reading for all the updates since our last home series.

 Important Updates: - A new state law has been put in place requiring an ID check at the bar for EVERY patron, please have your ID out and ready for the bartenders.
 If you are unable to provide your government issued identification, you will not be served.